spk121/guile-web-sandbox/README.md

 [comment]: <> (    |         |         |         |         |         |          |)
 # guile-web-sandbox

+This is just an idea.
+I haven't started yet.

-Containerized web app that provides a browser-based terminal to Guile sandbox.
+Imagine a containerized web app that provides a browser-based terminal to Guile sandbox.

 Since I've been having fun with the DevOps, I thought it would be cool to make something with Guile that I could use to practice CD.